 When assessing the impact of eTwinning and LLP projects on the work of teachers the average awarded grades for 8 criteria were higher for eTwinning projects, while the grades for 18 criteria were higher for LLP.
 The average grade for one criterion was the same for both programmes.
 The highest graded criteria include the use of cooperative learning in class, use of diverse teaching methods, development of computer skills, and integration of pupils in the decision-making process regarding the course of learning.
-Coordinators of the LLP and eTwinning projects awarded the same average grade for the criterproject coordinators are not adequately familiar with the possibility of collaboration of several Slovenian schools in the same project (according to our information there are only 17% of such projects).
+Coordinators of the LLP and eTwinning projects awarded the same average grade for the criterion awareness about new forms and methods of teaching, while eTwinners awarded higher average grades for training of teachers for the use of new forms and methods of teaching.
+All of this points to the increasing use of new methods and interest in gaining new knowledge for their application during classes.